mth/yeti/doc/reference.rst

 It follows, that a bindings type with empty free type variable set is monomorphic and should be used without creating a copy.
-An exception to this are polymorphic member set bindings, which need to be copied nevertheless.
+An exception to this are polymorphic member set bindings, which need to be copied nevertheless (as unification can change member set).

 A practical algorithm for this is to make a recursive copy with memoization of already visited nodes.
 A type node is copied only when free type variables